Dieting can be such a tough and therefore unsustainable path to weight loss, yet it is usually the first step most of us take.

 These 4 key strategies will help you control your hunger and prevent overeating with the hope of making your diet more effective and more sustainable at the same time.

 4 Strategies to Control Hunger & Prevent Overeating

 1. Drink 12-16 oz of water 15-20 minutes prior to your meal

-Our stomachs cannot sense or measure the amount of calories we consume but it can detect volume (we feel more full as our stomach stretches).
-Drinking water before a meal can aid in your feeling of fullness and help prevent overeating once you begin your actual meal.
+Our stomachs cannot sense or measure the amount of calories we consume.
+However, it can detect volume (by sending signals to our brain as our stomach stretches).

-Sufficient water intake is beneficial in so many ways so taking in more water (though not excessive intake) would be beneficial even outside this proposed benefit.
+Sufficient hydration is beneficial to our health in a number of ways.
+So, drinking more water would be beneficial even outside this proposed benefit.

-Aim to drink 12-16 oz of water 20-30 minutes prior to your meals as well as sipping water throughout.
+Strategy #1: Aim to drink 12-16 oz of water 20-30 minutes prior to your meals as well as sipping on water throughout.

-2. Eat more low calorie dense foods (foods with high volume relative to the calorie content) such as fruits and vegetables
+2. Eat more low calorie dense foods, such as fruits and vegetables

 Fruits and vegetables contain a high amount of water and therefore are much more filling relative to many other foods.
-They also contain fiber which can aid in satiety (the feeling of fullness), which we will talk about next.
+They also contain fiber which can aid in satiety (the feeling of fullness).
+We will talk more about fiber later.

 3. Eat more fiber rich foods